-Julie Edmunds creates stunning mosaic and glass art with strong, bold colours at its heart.
+Julie Edmunds creates mosaic and glass art with strong, bold colours at its heart.
 Her early work was in textile design, which has influenced the texture, colour and movement present in her art.
 Here, Julie writes about the inspiration and process behind her recently finished piece Indian Rope Trick.

 BY JULIE EDMUNDS

 Using rope as an image has been an idea I’ve toiled with for some time, so I began doodling little pieces of rope.
 As the doodles took on a life of their own, an image came to me of a sweeping piece of rope across a wall and that’s how Indian Rope Trick was born.

 I initially envisioned each strand of rope in a different colour to highlight the pattern and flow of the weave.
 But, like a lot of small ideas, they grow and develop, and my ideas tend to become more complex as they develop.